Universal Logo

 Universal Logo History

 The official registration of the film studio took place in 1912 after the merger of several specialized companies.
 In the end, Laemmle bought them out, seriously focusing on filmmaking.
-The firm moved all of its films sets to the Hollywood area, where it took up work.
+The firm moved all its film sets to Hollywood, where it took up work.
 Thus began the great era of cinema.
-To emphasize its global significance for humanity, the artists used the globe as the key elements of the emblem.
-It is present on all logos, of which there are a total of twelve.
+To emphasize its global significance for humanity, the artists used the globe as the key element of the emblem.
+It is present on all logos, of which there are twelve.

 1912 – 1913